SuadeLabs/fire/documentation/type.md

 > agreements to lend, purchase securities, provide guarantees or acceptance facilities

 ### nostro
 Nostro loans are the firm's accounts at other financial institutions which are in effect loans to other firms.
-Nostros are used in the context of correspondent banking operations which are described in by the [ECB] (https://www.ecb.europa.eu/paym/t2/shared/pdf/target2_glossary.pdf):
+Nostros are used in the context of correspondent banking operations which are described by the [ECB](https://www.ecb.europa.eu/paym/t2/shared/pdf/target2_glossary.pdf):
 > Correspondent banking: an arrangement under which one credit institution provides payment and other services to another credit institution.
 Payments through correspondents are often executed through reciprocal accounts (nostro and loro accounts) to which standing credit lines may be attached.
 Correspondent banking services are primarily provided across international boundaries but are also known as agency relationships in some domestic contexts.
 > A loro (vostro) account is the term used by a correspondent to describe an account held on behalf of a foreign credit institution; the foreign credit institution would in turn regard this account as its nostro account.